millerjmatos/linux/lpic.md

 A cada Enter o cursor irá a próxima ocorrência.

-Buscabdi uma ocorrência no sentido do início:
+Busca uma ocorrência no sentido do início (baixo para cima):

 	SHIFT+N